kailIII/restaurant-1/README.md

 - excel and pdf import option for reservation data,
 - text editor for about page,
 - form to set basic website informations (e.g. e-mail, phone),
+- page to check single reservation, available for clients,

 To-Do list: